 Women in Ethereum Protocol

-Community, study groups, and mentorship-aligned support for women contributing to Ethereum's core protocol — alongside the broader core dev and EPF ecosystem.
+Community, study groups, and mentorship-driven support for women contributing to Ethereum’s core protocol and broader core development ecosystem, in association with the Ethereum Foundation.

 Why WiEP started

-- Session recordings and highlights are published in the Women Powering Web3 playlist on the ECH Institute channel, with additional updates on @wiepteam.
-Use the playlist section below to jump straight into recent talks and study-group content.
+- In addition, our Women Powering Web3 spotlight series is published on the ECH Institute YouTube channel, highlighting stories, experiences, and insights from women across the Ethereum ecosystem, with additional updates on @wiepteam.
+Explore the playlist section below to watch recent episodes, interviews, and study-group content.

 Women Powering Web3 latest videos